empathyco/x/packages/x-adapter-platform/README.md

 ###### endpoint: /search/v1/query/{extraParams.instance}/empathize

 These **suggestions** help users to refine their searches while they are typing.
-So, depending on the query, a list of terms will be suggested that could complete the search.
+So, depending on the query, a list of terms that could complete the search will be suggested.
 For example, for the query "trousers" we could have "trousers summer, trousers grey, trousers men, trousers woman...." as query suggestions.